Find Schools

 • Call Person

 In 2016, there was an estimated number of 95,000 jobs in the United States for Courier or Messenger.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 10,900 new jobs for Courier or Messenger by 2026.
-The BLS estimates 10,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,100 job openings in this field each year.

 undefined